 Play-based learning uses this desire for interaction, along with the natural curiosity kids have, to make connections with various subjects.
 Especially popular in early childhood education and the lower elementary grades, play-based learning activities make things like math, science and literacy fun and relatable to kids.
 They get to discover problems and figure out how to solve them all while doing what comes naturally to them.
 Not only does this educational strategy help you teach basic concepts, but it also inspires creativity and builds social skills that are so important for kids.

-Play-based learning is a child-centered approach, with some adult support, to help kids learn about the world.
+Play-based learning is a child-directed and teacher-facilitated approach to help kids learn about the world.
 Kids already know how to play and they learn through play on their own.
 This learning approach brings that natural way of exploring the world into the classroom and onto the playground.
 It’s not an organized learning activity led by a teacher.
 Instead, kids enjoy free play where they choose what they do and how they interact with things.
-This unstructured playtime gives kids the chance to choose things that interest them rather than being told what they need to do.
-Play-based classrooms include lots of different items that encourage play, creativity and learning.
+This unstructured playtime gives kids the chance to play in ways that interest them rather than being told what to do, which is usually what happens in school.
+Play-based classrooms in schools include many different items that encourage play, creativity and learning.

 These days, society places so much emphasis on learning the basics and doing well on standardized tests.
 Kids are expected to know more at a younger age, too.
 Play often disappears from the curriculum in favor of worksheets, flashcards and academic drilling.
 When this happens, kids miss out on the chance for self-guided learning through play.
 At the preschool level, play is a key method for kids to figure out the world around them.
 Play-based learning puts the emphasis back on a natural approach to learning.